 Background on the topic.
 This is everybody's favorite!
 Some minimal background is usually in order for an introduction—for example, some key definitions, some historical background, some theory, something on the importance of the subject.
 Information like this gets readers interested, motivated to read, grounded in some fundamental concepts.
 Watch out, though—this discussion can get away from you and fill up more than page.
 If it does, that's okay; all is not lost.
 That just shows the information is important and should be in the report—just not in the introduction.
 Move it in to the body of the report, or into an appendix.

 Background on the situation.
 Another kind of background is also a good candidate for introductions—the situation that brought about the need for the report.
-For example, if there were a lot of conflicting data about some new technology or some problem, which brought about the need for the research, this background could be summarized in the introduction.
+For example, if there were a lot of conflicting data about some new technology, which brought about the need for the research, this background could be summarized in the introduction.
 For example, if a company needed new equipment of some kind or if the company had some problem or need and some requirements in relation to that equipment—discussion of these matters should go in the introduction.

 Notice in the discussion of these elements the word "indicate" keeps getting used.
 That's because you'd like to avoid heavy-handed language such as "The topic of this report is..." or "This report has been written for..."
 Often there are nicer ways to express these things.
 For example, if your report is about grammar-checking software, just make sure that phrase occurs at some appropriate place early in the introduction—you don't need to drone something like "The topic of this report is grammar-checking software..."
 Of course, if this direct approach is the only or the best way to express it, then do it!
 Notice in the example introductions that this kind of phrasing does occur.